lambdaclass/finance_playground/README.md

 Finance Playground
 ==============================

+> In God we trust, all others bring data - William Edwards Deming

 In this project our aim is to explore and analyse financial instruments (stocks and options in particular) and to develop profitable trading strategies.
 To that end, we focused on the relation between price time series and factors such as market volatility, interest rates, and various economic indicators.
 We started this as a learning tool.
 As developers, we advocate a hands on approach, we like trying out ideas and tinkering with models.
 If that sounds at all interesting, you can follow our progress which will be documented in Jupyter notebooks [here](https://mybinder.org/v2/gh/lambdaclass/finance_playground/master).